12.3.4.1 - Example: Quiz and exam scores

 5. State a "real world" conclusion

-There is evidence that that students' quiz averages can be used to predict their final exam scores in the population.
+There is convincing evidence that that students' quiz averages can be used to predict their final exam scores in the population.